The bifurcation locus for numbers of bounded type: Introduction

 {\bf Examples:} \begin{enumerate} \item Let $g:=[0;\overline{1}]=\cfrac{\sqrt{5}-1}{2}$, it is easy to see that $\BB(g)=\{g\}$, in fact $\BB(t)=\{g\} $ for all $t$ between $[0;\overline{2}]$ and $g$, while $\BB(t)=\emptyset$ for all $t>g$; \item for $\alpha=[0;\overline{2,1}]$, $\BB(\alpha)=\BB_2=\BB(1/3)$ is the set of numbers whose continued fraction contains only the digits $1$ and $2$; \item for $t=g^2=[0;2,\overline{1}]$ we get that $\BB(g^2)$ is the set of numbers whose continued fraction contains only the digits $1$ and $2$ and such that between any two $2$s there is an even number of $1$s.
 In formulas, $\BB(g^2) = A_0\cup \phi{A_0}$ with $A_0:=\{x=[0;X], \ \ X\in \{(2),(1,1)\}^\NN \}$ and $\phi(x):=1/(1+x)$. \end{enumerate}

-We will study how the set $\BB(t)$ changes as one moves the parameter $t$.
-We will see that our family of sets undergoes period-doubling bifurcations, and it displays the same transition pattern from periodic to chaotic behaviour as the usual family of quadratic polynomials.
+We will study how the set $\BB(t)$ changes as the parameter $t$ varies.
+We will see that our family of sets undergoes period-doubling bifurcations, and it displays the same transition pattern from periodic to chaotic behaviour as the family of real quadratic polynomials.

-Let us define the \emph{bifurcation locus} of a function of the unit interval as the complement of the set of points where the function is locally constant: the first result (section \ref{biflocus}) is the
+\textbf{Topological bifurcations.} Let us define the \emph{bifurcation locus} of a function of the unit interval as the complement of the set of points where the function is locally constant.
+The first result (Section \ref{biflocus}) is the